davidbau/webhome/content/16-03-25-choosing-a-research-path.md

 I am approaching the end of my first year of my EECS graduate program at MIT, and although a PhD typically stretches for years, I feel how acutely limited and precious this time is.
-So I have been hunting for a research topic to devote the rest of my time to.

-I have been lucky enough to work on a lot of interesting projects over the years: a linear algebra textbook with Nick Trefethen; developing Internet Explorer for Microsoft; building Java programming tools with a startup; creating Google Talk; working on Google Image Search.
-Recently I have worked on broadening access to computer science for beginners by creating a programming tool called Pencil Code.
+It is a unique moment of academic freedom.
+What really interests me?

 ### Creating a Programmable World

 The problem that motivates me most is the problem of programmability.
-How can we put people in charge of our complex computational devices, instead of the other way around?
-I am very proud of my work in helping to implement highly programmable web standards, democratizing the internet by making web browsers radically easy to program.
+How can we put people in charge of our computational systems, instead of the other way around?
+I am very proud of my work in helping to implement programmable web standards, democratizing the internet by making web browsers radically easy to program.
+I am also proud of my work helping to teach young people to program.
 When I came to MIT, I had planned to continue work on programming tools geared toward making programming understandable to everyday users and beginners.